Turkey Hollow: Reception

 It has a score of 50 out of 100 on Metacritic based on 5 critics, indicating "mixed or average reviews" and 60% on Rotten Tomatoes based on 5 reviews with an average rating of 6.1/10.
 Variety awarded it a mildly positive review, saying "this Lifetime movie turns into a passable family adventure, showcasing the Henson Co.'s trademark creature designs while inoffensively building a new holiday-friendly legend around them."
 The Hollywood Reporter awarded it a mixed review, and was particularly critical of the lack of screen time for the puppets, saying "However, if you want to watch two amiable but unremarkable child actors meander Muppet-less through the woods while their father does paperwork and Ludacris reads cue cards in a shawl-collar sweater I can only describe as glorious, you may have found a new Thanksgiving tradition."
 Collider awarded it three of out five stars, saying "Mostly though, Turkey Hollow is just fine.
 It's family-friendly and has enough humor and delight to potentially appeal to anyone gathered around the TV over Thanksgiving.
-The cast is cute and likable, and a romantic subplot for the older set is a unique change of pace."
+The cast is cute and likeable, and a romantic subplot for the older set is a unique change of pace."
 The A.V.
 Club also awarded it a mixed review, saying "The film isn’t going to improve the reputation of the Thanksgiving TV special, but it's definitely something that can play in the background of a family gathering, piquing someone's interest every 20 minutes or so."
 The Los Angeles Times gave it a positive review, writing "Overall, this is smart, solid whole-family entertainment, modest in its ambitions yet far above the run of made-for-TV holiday yuck you will be offered in the weeks ahead."
 The film's premiere drew 1.6 million viewers and a 0.39 demo share.